LLMs, You Can Evaluate It! Design of Multi-perspective Report Evaluation for Security Operation Centers: Designing Analyst-wise Checklist for Security Report Evaluation

 \paragraph{}\textbf{Evaluation perspectives for accountability and quality assurance of the investigation and analysis process}

-\textbf{Evaluation criterion (9): Effectiveness of structured presentation of key analytical elements in supporting accurate understanding of the analysis.} Participants emphasized that structuring and explicitly presenting key analytical elements—such as hypotheses, examined evidence, and interim judgments—is essential for ensuring that the reader can accurately understand the analysis.
-While standardized formats and procedures exist, respondents noted that differences in incidents and analyst experience often result in variation in how clearly these elements are articulated, leading to uneven comprehensibility across reports. \emph{``There is noticeable variation in report quality, and it often becomes dependent on the experience of individual analysts, especially in how clearly the analysis is structured.''} –- UserID~4. \emph{``Even if formats are standardized, the way key analytical points are organized and explained still differs by analyst and by case.''} –- UserID~1.
+\textbf{Evaluation criterion (9): Effectiveness of structured presentation of key analytical elements in supporting accurate understanding of the analysis.} The participants emphasized that structuring and explicitly presenting key analytical elements, such as hypotheses, examined evidence, and interim judgments, is essential for ensuring that readers can precisely understand the analysis.
+Although standardized formats and procedures exist, the participants noted that differences in security alerts and analysts' experiences often result in variations in how these elements are clear, thereby sometimes leading to inconsistent qualities across analysis reports. \emph{``There is noticeable variation in report quality, and it often becomes dependent on the experience of individual analysts, especially in how clearly the analysis is structured.''} –- UserID~4. \emph{``Even if formats are standardized, the way key analytical points are organized and explained still differs by analyst and by case.''} –- UserID~1.

-\textbf{Evaluation criterion (10): Clarity and verifiability of the analysis process through explicit and coherent links between evidence and conclusions.} It was considered critical that reports clearly document the reasoning process by explicitly linking evidence to conclusions, so that a third party could trace and verify how judgments were reached.
-The participants pointed out that analysis reports often fail to sufficiently document how alternative explanations, such as false positives, were examined, thereby undermining confidence in the conclusions and the overall quality of the analysis. \emph{``It is important that there are no logical gaps or contradictions in how the analysis results lead to the conclusions, and that a third party could reproduce the same reasoning.''} –- UserID~7. \emph{``Especially for determining whether an alert is a false positive, the evidence and reasoning must be clearly connected.
+\textbf{Evaluation criterion (10): Clarity and verifiability of the analysis process through explicit and coherent links between evidence and conclusions.} It is considered critical that analysis reports clearly document the reasoning process by explicitly linking evidence to conclusion, so that a third party can trace and verify how judgments are reached.
+The participants pointed out that analysis reports often fail to sufficiently document how alternative explanations, such as false positives, were examined, thereby undermining confidence in conclusion and the quality of the analysis. \emph{``It is important that there are no logical gaps or contradictions in how the analysis results lead to the conclusions, and that a third party could reproduce the same reasoning.''} –- UserID~7. \emph{``Especially for determining whether an alert is a false positive, the evidence and reasoning must be clearly connected.
 If that part is weak, the quality of the entire report appears low.''} –- UserID~11.